 - Deer Resistance: Weigela is known for being very deer resistant, which is a significant advantage in the Black Hills area.

-Visit the nursery this Saturday during our open hours on Saturday, or make a personal appointment to see these hardy Weigelas in person and find the perfect fit for your Black Hills landscape!
+Visit the nursery, by appointment, and see these hardy Weigelas in person and find the perfect fit for your Black Hills landscape!